 Creating accessible content training

-In 2020, the digital communications team will provide training in creating accessible content for the web as part of the digital visa.
+The digital communications team will provide training in creating accessible content for the web as part of the digital visa.

 Digital communications team blog